Mendoza Thermal Baths | What You Need to Know About Cacheuta

 Shuttle

-This option might be one of the easiest if you don’t have a car, as you can get a shuttle service between Plaza Independencia and the front door to the thermal baths.
-Though it does mean you need to book in advance and pay online, and the price is quite a bit higher than the city bus.
+This option is the easiest way to go if you don’t have a car, as you can get a shuttle service between Plaza Independencia and the front door to the thermal baths.
+You will need to book in advance and pay online, and the price is higher than the city bus fare.
 You can buy tickets here.
-The ticket price for entry + shuttle transfer is 3500 pesos (3700 pesos for Saturday/Sunday).
-You need to arrive at the meeting point (in Plaza Independencia) at 8:45 am to leave at 9:00 am.
-The return from the water park is at 6:00 pm.
-You should also try to book this in advance, as there is a capacity of 76 people.

 Bus

-This is definitely the most affordable option.
+This is the most affordable option.
+It’s easy too.
 From the Terminal De Ómnibus de Mendoza, you can catch a public bus directly to the Cacheuta Thermal Baths.
-The bus that goes to the Cacheuta Thermal Baths (and hotel/spa) is with the Andesmar company; you can find the bus between platforms 41-50 at the station.
-Just look for the Andesmar bus between those numbers.
-The platforms can be found on the west side of the station (after walking through a shopping gallery hallway).
+The bus that goes to the Cacheuta Thermal Baths (and hotel/spa) is with the Andesmar company.

-You can buy your tickets in advance or on the same day you want to visit the Thermal Baths.
+You can buy your tickets in advance or on the same day you want to visit the Mendoza Thermal Baths.
 I personally like to buy my tickets in advance to eliminate ‘same-day stress.’
-That way you can just go directly to the bus platform, ticket in hand, when you arrive at the station.
-If you prefer to buy your tickets on the same day, I suggest going about 20-30 minutes before the bus is due to leave.
-The line to buy tickets gets really long just before departure, and that anxious feeling of missing a bus is the absolute worst.
+That way, you can just go directly to the bus platform, ticket in hand, when you arrive at the station.

 There is no assigned seating on the bus, so you can sit wherever you want.
 But if the bus is crowded, standing up is not allowed, which is why you should buy your return ticket in advance.
 There is no bathroom on board, so try to use the restroom at the station before you get on the bus.
 Otherwise, it will be about an hour before you arrive.

-There is a very obvious stop where to get off once you reach the Cacheuta Water Park since the majority of the people on the bus will be getting off.
 If you want to get off at the Hotel/Spa, that stop will come first (marker 38).
 I suggest letting the bus driver know you’re going there when you get on, so you don’t miss your stop.
 Try to sit in the front of the bus as well.
-That way you get a great view and you’ll be close to the driver if you need to clarify your stop.
+That way, you get a great view, and you’ll be close to the driver if you need to clarify your stop.

-You can catch the bus going back to Mendoza from the Cacheuta Water Park exactly across the street from where it drops you off in the morning.
-There is no sign, but you will see a group of people congregating, also waiting to take the bus back.
-Unfortunately the “bus stop” is in the sun, in a gravel parking lot, but there are a couple of trees you can wait under until the bus arrives.
-You can also get fresh fruit juice for a few pesos at a small shop just across the street to keep you hydrated while you wait.
+Unfortunately, the “bus stop” is in the sun, in a gravel parking lot, but there are a couple of trees you can wait under until the bus arrives.
+You can also get fresh fruit juice for a few pesos at a small shop just across the street to keep hydrated while you wait.
+Have your return ticket ready to hand to the driver when it arrives.

-Leaving Mendoza: 6 am, 9 am, 10:30 am, 12 pm, 1:30 pm, 5:30 pm, 7:30 pm, 8:15 pm (9 pm on Saturday/Sunday/holidays)
+6 am, 9 am, 10:30 am, 12 pm, 1:30 pm, 5:30 pm, 7:30 pm, 8:15 pm (9 pm on Saturday/Sunday/holidays)

-Leaving Cacheuta: 7:10 am, 10:30 am, 11:20 am, 12:15 pm, 1:30 pm, 3:45 pm, 6:50 pm, 9:20 pm
+7:10 am, 10:30 am, 11:20 am, 12:15 pm, 1:30 pm, 3:45 pm, 6:50 pm, 9:20 pm

-Depending on the time of year, you may be able to catch the sunset in the Cacheuta Thermal Baths, which would be a magical experience.
-In that case, you could just take the 6:50 pm or 9:20 pm bus home.
-Regardless, when planning your trip to the Cacheuta Thermal Baths, think about your priorities while there, what and where you want to eat, and how long you want to spend there.
-For me personally, 5 hours was perfect for me.
+For me personally, 5 hours was perfect.
 But if I went with friends, and not as a solo traveler, I probably would have wanted to pack a picnic or bring food for an asado and make a day of it.
 But whatever you decide to do, you won’t regret coming.

 Take an Organized Tour to the Cacheuta Hotel/Spa